evanpeck/evanpeck.github.io/_pages/group/call-fa24.md

 ### What does the _Information Visions Lab_ focus on?

 The **Information Visions Lab** imagines a future of data communication that prioritizes equity and access.
-Our research draws on information visualization tools and techniques to empower the ways in which diverse communities can trust, create, and engage with data.
+Our research draws on information visualization tools and techniques to empower the ways in which diverse communities can trust, create, and engage with data. _We're still working on your website!_
 {: .notice--info}

 We are a new research lab that currently has 1 Ph.D. student, 1 Masters student, and 2 BAM students (bachelor + masters).
 My goal is to bring together a group of researchers that engages with communities to understands our lived experiences with data (even if that isn't a chart or graph).
 I am interested in projects that have both short-term, and long-term impact - ensuring that the outcomes of our research directly benefit the communities we are working with (see [reciprocal research](https://dl.acm.org/doi/10.1145/3392561.3397585)).
 My hope is that your interests align with one of these high-level questions:

 - **How do we design data visualizations to serve more diverse communities of people?** I believe that most of the ways in which we have historically chosen to communicate data to communities have failed.
 What would it mean to rethink our visualization design processes?
 How can we form a group that not only _researches_ vis for communities, but works _alongside_ them in reimagining data visualization in the future?
 You can see [some of my work in this space here](https://evanpeck.github.io/projects/publicVis), but if you read just one paper, I'd encourage you to read the [_Data is Personal_ paper](https://evanpeck.github.io/publications/#chi_19_data).